connellmccarthy/connell-blog/content/article/inbox/index.md

   src: shop-thumbnail.jpg
 ---

-# How I used my passion projects to create powerful creative for Shopify Inbox.
+# How I used my passion projects to build powerful creative for Shopify Inbox.

 I can’t sit still.
 Whether it’s taking photos, making music, or building something - my happiness is directly linked to my productivity.
 So, you can imagine I have a lot of hobbies in which I spend most, if not, all of my free time doing.
 I constantly see these hobbies as skills I can add to my toolbelt, and they help me to be a better creative.